Eligibility

 iii.
 A copy of your official transcript (certified by the Registrar’s Office), showing grades achieved to date (in JPEG or PDF);

 iv.
-A full curriculum vitae (in PDF) which should include specific details about academic qualifications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities, and any cultural, musical or sporting accomplishments.
+A full curriculum vitae (in PDF) which should include specific details about academic qualifications, publications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities, and any cultural, musical or sporting accomplishments.
+If you have an ORCID ID, you may wish to include this.
 This should not exceed two letter size pages in length with a minimum 12 pt. font.
 Note: Please do not include a photograph in your CV.
 Your CV should be wholly accurate and a fair representation of your achievements.
 You should anticipate that details will be checked for embellishments and inaccuracies.
 Material misrepresentation will result in disqualification of an application or, where appropriate, the rescinding of a scholarship.
 Examples of misrepresentation include exaggeration of roles/accomplishments/participation/biography; embellished publication lists; and inflation of GPA/grades.

 Prompts